freenas/freenas-docs/userguide/sharing.rst

 * :guilabel:`Path` set to :file:`/mnt/pool1/dataset1/directory1`

-Note that this requires the creation of two shares.
+This requires the creation of two shares.
 It cannot be done with only one share.

 .. _Example Configuration: